nrdave/vex-pros-multi-project-file-sharing/README.md

 This repo contains sample C and C++ source and header files: test.c and test.h for C, and test.cpp and test.hpp for C++.

+**I HAVE NO CLUE IF THE CODE ACTUALLY WORKS.
+ALL I KNOW IS THAT IT COMPILES.**

 ## Rationale

 As a VEX U competitor (at the time of publishing this repo) I've run into the issue of sharing code across the 2 robots my team built, but not always transferring fixes done on one robot's code to the other robot.